 Peel, trim, and cut carrot into ½" pieces.

-Place on prepared baking sheet and toss with 1 Tbsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper.
+Place carrot on prepared baking sheet and toss with 1 Tbsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper.

 Spread into a single layer and roast in hot oven until tender and slightly caramelized, 20-24 minutes.

-While carrot roasts, prepare mashed potatoes.
+While carrot roasts, cook steaks.

 Cook the Steaks